FaustoLira/web_scraping_linkedin_jobs_usa/README.md

 ## Introduction

-This project aims to extract and analyze data from LinkedIn regarding job ads for data analyst positions in the USA.
-The analysis seeks to provide insights into:
+This project extracts and analyzes LinkedIn job ads for data analyst positions in the USA.
+The results are intended to help an educational institute optimize its data analysis program to better align with industry needs.
+Specifically, the analysis seeks to provide:

 - The number of job ads analyzed.
 - The period during which the data was collected.